smb-lemon/food-lab/docs/docs.md

 We can set about page into h3 tag and a para describing the about info.
 The page will contain the details of the project.

+### Layout Pages

+To set a common layout of the pages, we can set `Outlet` component of react router.
+We can add a section with a classname page in HomeLayout page and add outlet component.Then we can style them using the styled component.